We have some Al Jazeera news here that we're going to share with you.

 We just had a story from another source today working on a compromise here.

-Maybe it doesn't sound like it to me.
+Maybe, it doesn't sound like it to me.

 Wisconsin Senate has moved to bring back the Wisconsin 14, possibly by force.

-They could be held against their will, chained, and brought back to Senate chambers to vote on Governor Walker's budget repair bill.
+According to Channel 4 in Milwaukee in Madison, senators could be picked up, they could be held against their will, chained, and brought back to Senate chambers to vote on Governor Walker's budget repair bill.

 Chained.